Wykerd/libytdl/docpages/index.md

 # libytdl Documentation

-# NOTE: libytdl and its documentation is still very much incomplete.
-Please be patient or help by contributing!
+**NOTE: libytdl and its documentation is still very much incomplete.
+Please be patient or help by contributing!**

 ## Why libytdl?
 Other tools like `youtube-dl` don't provide developers with a simple embedding API and you need to resort to calling them from the commandline.

-`libytdl` and its core `libytdlc` aims to provide a simple embeddable method for downloading and consuming youtube videos in your own applications.
+libytdl aims to provide a simple embeddable method for downloading and consuming youtube videos in your own applications.

 ## What's includes?
+libytdl is split into 3 seperate libraries under the same prefix
-- `libytdlc` which is the core library without any http implementations
+- `libytdlcore` - the core library
+    - Video info extraction
+    - Format url deciphering
+    - HTTP request generation
-- `libytdl` which uses its own http client implementation
+- `libytdlhttp` - the http client library

-You can pick to use `libytdlc` if your project uses and existing http implemenation.
+    - Video downloader
+- `libytdlav` - video and audio file handling library
+    - matroska (mkv) remuxer to merge audio and video streams

+Additionally a cli is being implemented to use the library called `ytdlcli`.

 ## Features
 - Small and embeddable